Drama - Developing Confidence and Characters

 In Year 10 students complete their junior program by studying a combination of compulsory and option courses, see below.
 Students are not in core classes when studying their compulsory courses.
 Classes are mixed, similar to option courses.

 Compulsory courses: Students are assigned one semester of Health & PE, Mathematics and Science and two semesters of English and Social Studies.
+Students can choose a Mathematics option course (JNUM) if they want to study two semesters of Mathematics or if they need assistance in preparing for the NCEA numeracy exams in Year 10.

 Option Courses: Students choose five semester courses.
-They can choose to do one semester course from a subject area e.g. Drama - B or take two semester courses from a subject area, which is equivalent to a whole year course e.g. Drama - B & C.
+They can choose to do one semester course from a subject area e.g. Drama - b or take two semester courses from a subject area, which is equivalent to a whole year course e.g. Drama - b & c.

 Please note:

-- A few Year 10 semester courses (e.g. languages and music) require you to complete semester A first, before doing semester B or, semester B before semester C. Please read the course recommendations carefully to be aware of these details.
+- A few Year 10 semester courses (e.g. languages and music) require you to complete semester a first, before doing semester b or, semester b before semester c.
+Please read the course recommendations carefully to be aware of these details.

 - As part of the Health & Physical Education curriculum, students attend a three-day camp in Term Four.